PhilipYip1988/python-tutorials/010_modules/readme.md

 ![img_029](./images/img_029.png)

-The ```__init__.py``` within the folder directory can be modified to include a docstring and the datamodel attributes can be accessed as variables within the script file and printed using formatted strings:
+The datamodel initialisation script file ```__init__.py``` within the folder directory can be modified to include a docstring and the datamodel attributes can be accessed as variables within the script file and printed using formatted strings:

 ```
 """